 The final itinerary for the Resilience Tour will be in Equatorial Guinea to celebrate the Spirit of Malabo opening reception at The Museum of Modern Art Equatorial Guinea on December 8, 2019.

-A special forum will also coincide to strengthen cultural, educational, and economic partnerships with Africa in Equatorial Guinea.
+A special forum will also coincide to strengthen educational, environmental and economic partnerships with Africa in Equatorial Guinea.

 Equatorial Guinea - (4 days/ 3 nights)